ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3272-sip-breakout-board/quickstart.md

 :::tip NOTE
 - Depending on the regional band, configure the sub-band of the RAK3172 to align with the gateway and LoRaWAN network server.
 This configuration is especially critical for regional bands such as **US915**, **AU915**, and **CN470**.

-- To configure channel masking for the sub-bands, use the `AT+MASK` command, as detailed in the <a href="https://docs.rakwireless.com/product-categories/wisduo/rak3172-module/at-command-manual/#at-mask" target="_blank">AT Command Manual</a>.
+- To configure channel masking for the sub-bands, use the `AT+MASK` command, as detailed in the [AT Command Manual](https://docs.rakwireless.com/product-categories/wisduo/rak3172-module/at-command-manual/#at-mask).

 - For example, to use sub-band 2, send the command `AT+MASK=0002`.
 :::